Thursday, December 28, 2023

-Thank you, Lord Jesus, for living to intercede for me when I pray.^ Thank you for being my beloved Lord and Messiah who shared my humanity and now is in the presence of the Father to bring my requests to him.^^ I thank you for your ministry on earth — your healing, teaching, and doing good to those in need.
+Thank you, Lord Jesus, for living to intercede for me when I pray.^ Thank you for being my beloved Lord and Messiah who shared my humanity and now is in the presence of the Father to bring my prayers to him.^^ I thank you for your ministry on earth — your healing, teaching, and doing good to those in need.
 Thank you for your ministry now as the head of your church and the coming King of glory.
-I await your return in glory and honor as the only Lord and Messiah, the one to whom praise and glory belong, both now and forever.
+I await your return in glory and honor as the only Lord and Messiah, the one to whom all praise and glory belong, both now and forever.
 Amen.

 ^^ Hebrews 2:14-18, 4:14-16.

 Unstoppable! is a one-year devotional guide through the book of Acts.
 Each devotional consists of a scripture passage, a reflection and a prayer.
 The reflection opens up the day's scripture and shows how it challenges one to live for Jesus.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.